Heapey: History

 Heapey derives from the Old English heope a rose, or heap a hill and hege a hedge meaning a rose hedge or hedge on the hill.
 It was recorded as Hepeie in 1219.
 There are ancient earthworks near Heapey and Roman coins were discovered in 1835.

 Heapey was part of Gunolfsmoors an area between Leyland and Blackburn claimed by a Viking, Gunnolf, in the 10th century.
 It emerged in the Middle Ages as Hepay in 1260.
 The lordship was held by the De Ollertons including Ranulph who assumed the Hepay name.

 Robert de Hepay sold the lordship to the Standishes, and the manor or lordship remained with them.
 In 1924, the principal landowners were the trustees of Mrs. Paulet and Mrs. Sumner Mayhew.
 There were 34 hearths liable to pay Hearth tax in 1666, although no house had more than three.
 During the 19th century, many of the population were employed at bleachworks, which have long since been demolished, and quarries.

 The Lancashire Union Railway and the Lancashire and Yorkshire Railway (LYR) built a railway line to link the mills of east Lancashire with the coal mines of Wigan.
 The line opened in 1869.
 Heapey railway station closed to passengers in 1960.

 Governance

 In the Middle Ages, Heapey was a township and chapelry closely associated with Wheelton in the parish and hundred of Leyland in Lancashire.
 In 1837, Heapey joined with other townships (or civil parishes) in the area to form the Chorley Poor Law Union, which took responsibility for the administration and funding of the Poor Law in that area.

-Heapey is part of Chorley Borough, which has headquarters at the town hall in Chorley, and has a parish council.
-It is part of the Chorley parliamentary constituency, which elected Lindsay Hoyle as Member of Parliament for the Labour Party in the 2010 General Election.
+Heapey is part of Chorley Borough (which has headquarters at the town hall in Chorley), has a parish council.
+It is part of the Chorley parliamentary constituency, which elected Lindsay Hoyle as Member of Parliament for the Labour Party in the 2010 general election.